Choosing Your Machines

 Mail and Web Server

 A mail and web server needs a public IP address with connectivity to all ports.
 There are two ways to get this: your own hardware with a business class ISP connection, or someone else's hardware provided as a Virtual Private Server (VPS) in the cloud.
-Residential ISP connections have a semi-dynamic IP address and block port 25, so they are unusable for a mail server.
+Residential ISP connections have a semi-dynamic IP address and block port 25, so they are not usable for a mail server.

 There are many VPS providers.
 In the USA, Linode (founded 2003), Amazon EC2 (launched 2006), Microsoft Azure (launched 2010), DigitalOcean (founded 2011), or Vultr (founded 2014) are popular choices.
 Amazon and Microsoft charge for CPU, memory, disk, and network separately, while the others have bundled packages at various prices.